10 Types of Data Analytics Charts + Data Visualization Examples

 Column chart example

-If you need to compare your product’s main feature usage over time, for example, you can use a stacked column chart to display the number of daily active users who engage with these features each day.
+If you need to compare your product’s main feature usage over time, for example, you can use a stacked column chart to display the number of daily active users who engage with this feature each day.

 This way, you can spot patterns or trends you can leverage to prepare marketing initiatives such as sending feature update announcements.

 Line charts, as the name suggests, use lines to connect individual data points.
-It’s useful to monitor the variability of a value over a period of time.
+It’s useful to monitor the variability of a value over some time.
 They can clearly illustrate trends in data at equal intervals, making them a go-to model for showcasing progress and forecasting future trends.

 Types of line graph